Tejas1510/Hacking-Scripts/Android Studio Scripts/RandomPasswordGenerator/README.md

-# Basic calculator for Android
+# Random Password Generator for Android

 ## Introduction
 ```
-Basic Calculator for android with JAVA Backend.
+Random Password Generator for android with JAVA Backend.
 ```